camaraproject/Commonalities/documentation/API-design-guidelines.md

 - Protected Resource: orders, billings…
 - Grant-level, action on resource: read, write…

+For e.g. qod-sessions-read

-The APIs that offer a way to subscribe to events (explicit subscriptions) must have a way to reflect which event types are being subscribed to, when a subscription create request is made.
-This will impact how consent management is done for these APIs.
+The APIs that offer explicit event subscriptions must have a way to reflect which event types are being subscribed to, when a subscription create request is made.
+This will impact how consent management is handled for these APIs.

 Scopes should be represented as below for APIs that offer explicit event subscriptions with action read and delete:

 - API Name: device-roaming-subscriptions
 - Grant-level, action on resource: read, delete

+For e.g. device-roaming-subscriptions-read

 Scopes should be represented as below for APIs that offer explicit event subscriptions with action create:

+- API Name: device-roaming-subscriptions
 - Event-type: org.camaraproject.device-roaming-subscriptions.v0.roaming-on (As API name is already a part of the event type field, we do not prepend it again within the scope)
 - Grant-level, action on resource: create

+For e.g. device-roaming-subscriptions-org.camaraproject.device-roaming-subscriptions.v0.roaming-on-create

 To correctly define the scopes, when creating them, the following recommendations should be taken:
 - **Appropriate granularity**.
 Scopes should be granular enough to match the types of resources and permissions you want to grant.